dontsueme/vmware-view-open-client/README.txt

 STATUS
 ------

-This is the beta release of VMware View Open Client 3.1.0.
+This is the RTM release of VMware View Open Client 3.1.0.

 This release also introduces USB and Multimedia Redirection (MMR) support.
 Please carefully review the Known Issues for these components as certain functions are limited.